Ticket Fees Display Class Action

 The class action alleges that Ticketmaster’s previous marketing practices with respect to price representations and non-optional fee displays were contrary to The Consumer Protection and Business Practices Act, SS 2014, c C-30.2 and similar legislation of various Canadian jurisdictions.
 The Court has made no determination regarding the merits of those allegations, which the Defendants deny.

 Ticketmaster and the plaintiff, Crystal Watch, have agreed to a settlement of this class action lawsuit.
-The Settlement Agreement must be approved by the Court to become effective.
+The Settlement Agreement has been approved by the Court.
 A copy of the Settlement Agreement is available here.

 Who is included in the class action?